Traffic

 ARA

-BarcelonaThe first phase of the Easter getaway operation is experiencing the first traffic jams this Friday afternoon on the outskirts of Barcelona and on the country's main arteries.
-The most affected routes at the moment are the Ronda de Dalt and the AP-7 highway in the Penedès.
-In both cases, an accident has forced part of the road to be closed, causing vehicles to accumulate on the same day that the Easter school holidays begin.
+BarcelonaThe first phase of the Easter getaway operation is causing the first traffic jams on Saturday morning and since Friday afternoon on the exits from Barcelona and on the main arteries of the country.
+The most affected routes are the Ronda de Dalt and the AP-7.
+In both cases, on Friday afternoon an accident forced part of the road to be closed, which led to vehicles accumulating on the same day that the Easter school holidays begin.

-From midday until five in the afternoon, 162,000 vehicles have left the metropolitan area.
-According to the forecasts of the Servei Català de Trànsit (SCT), this represents 28% of the 580,000 vehicles that will leave the city by tomorrow, Saturday, at 3 p.m.
+From Friday midday until nine in the evening, 278,000 vehicles left the metropolitan area, and this Saturday at 12 noon, a total of 474,000 had already done so.
+According to the forecasts of the Servei Català de Trànsit (SCT), this represents 81.8% of the 580,000 vehicles that will leave the city by 2 PM.

-On the Ronda de Dalt, queues have reached 10 kilometers in the direction of Trinitat, between Esplugues de Llobregat and Valldaura.
+During Friday afternoon, on the Ronda de Dalt, queues reached 10 kilometers in the direction of Trinitat, between Esplugues de Llobregat and Valldaura.
 On this same road, a lane had to be closed in Les Corts in the direction of Llobregat due to an accident, which caused nine kilometers of slow traffic and stops, up to Valldaura.

 stats